 Guest post by Shannon of Growing Slower

-Going from two comfortable incomes to just one, along with the increased expenses of having children was a long and painful shock for us.
+It was a long and painful shock for us to go from two comfortable incomes to just one.
+Along with that, there was the increased expenses of having children!
 I am happy to say that God has taken control of our hearts in this area and brought us true financial peace at last.
 I hope that sharing this one of many ways I’ve been humbled in my journey as a homemaker will encourage you in your own!

 Are you doing your budget all wrong?

 As my husband and I were trying to figure out how we were going to afford to have me be a stay at home mom, we quickly realized that we were going to have to make some big changes!
 We made a huge list of 97 simple ways to save money and did almost all of them (ok, except for #49!).

 We made a budget and closely tracked our spending.
 The problem was, we’d say, “we’ll spend ‘x’ amount on baby supplies, this much on groceries, and we’ll leave a little left over just in case.”
 So that always gave us the mental leeway to go over budget.
 And guess what?
 We did.
 Every single month!

 The turning point came when we learned about the importance of a zero-sum budget.
 It was a subtle difference, but this small mental shift has made all the difference in our ability to stay within our budget every single month and work toward paying off more than $20,000 in debt this year on one income.